 Fast answer: which premium lens should you choose?

-You drive a lot at night, want the cleanest possible night vision, work on screens or have early macular changes.
+- Pick an EDOF if you drive a lot at night, want the cleanest possible night vision, work on screens or have early macular changes.
 You accept readers for fine print.
 Glasses-free for distance and intermediate in most patients.

 Trifocal IOLs: the widest range of glasses-free vision

 A trifocal intraocular lens uses a diffractive optic that splits incoming light into three focal points: distance (driving, watching TV), intermediate (computer, dashboard) and near (reading, phone).
-It’s the closest current technology comes to restoring the youthful range of vision you had before presbyopia.
+It is the closest current technology comes to restoring the youthful range of vision you had before presbyopia.
 The trade-off is that splitting light reduces contrast slightly and produces concentric “rings” of light around bright sources at night — the typical multifocal halo.

 The main trifocal lenses used in the UK in 2026

-| Lens (manufacturer) | Optic platform | Reading add | Notes |
+| Lens (manufacturer) | Optic platform | Notes |

-| AcrySof IQ PanOptix (Alcon) | Diffractive trifocal, hydrophobic acrylic, blue-light filter | +2.17D intermediate, +3.25D near | Most-implanted trifocal in UK private practice; toric version PanOptix Toric for astigmatism |
+| AcrySof IQ PanOptix (Alcon) | Diffractive trifocal, hydrophobic acrylic, blue-light filter | Most-implanted trifocal in UK private practice; toric version for astigmatism |

-| FineVision Triumf (BVI / PhysIOL) | Trifocal-EDOF hybrid, hydrophilic acrylic with hydrophobic surface | +1.75D + +3.50D plus EDOF intermediate | Lower halo profile than older FineVision; useful when patients want trifocal range with milder dysphotopsia |
+| FineVision Triumf (BVI / PhysIOL) | Trifocal-EDOF hybrid, hydrophilic acrylic with hydrophobic surface | Lower halo profile than older FineVision; trifocal range with milder dysphotopsia |

-| Tecnis Synergy (Johnson & Johnson) | Hybrid EDOF + bifocal optic, violet-light filter | Continuous range of focus from 33 cm | Excellent low-light reading; halo profile slightly higher than PanOptix; toric available |
+| Tecnis Synergy (Johnson & Johnson) | Hybrid EDOF + bifocal optic, violet-light filter | Excellent low-light reading; halo profile slightly higher than PanOptix; toric available |

-| AT LARA / AT LISA tri 939MP (Zeiss) | Smooth microphase / trifocal diffractive | +1.66D + +3.33D | Used in selected UK clinics; good optical quality and pupil-independent design |
+| AT LISA tri 939MP (Zeiss) | Smooth microphase / trifocal diffractive | Used in selected UK clinics; good optical quality and pupil-independent design |

-| RayOne Trifocal (Rayner, UK) | Diffractive trifocal, fully preloaded | +1.5D + +3.0D | UK-manufactured, growing presence in NHS-private hybrid pathways |
+| RayOne Trifocal (Rayner, UK) | Diffractive trifocal, fully preloaded | UK-manufactured, growing presence in NHS-private hybrid pathways |

-What trifocal patients typically experience
+What trifocal patients typically experience:

 - Spectacle independence: 85–90% of patients are glasses-free for daily life in published trifocal registries.